Back to December: Development and concept

-"Back to December"'s accompanying music video was directed by Yoann Lemoine, who directed the video for Katy Perry's "Teenage Dream", and was filmed in late December 2010 before Christmas Day.
-In an interview with Country Music Television, Lemoine explained that he developed the idea for the video after being inspired from the film, E.T. the Extra-Terrestrial.
-He also told MTV News that he wanted the video to be simple yet metaphorical.
-He added, "I wanted to work on the coldness of feelings in a very visual way, playing with the snow, the distance and sadness."
+The music video for "Back to December" was directed by Yoann Lemoine, and was filmed in late December 2010 before Christmas Day.
+In an interview with Country Music Television, Lemoine explained that he developed the idea for the video after being inspired from the 1982 film E.T. the Extra-Terrestrial.
+He also told MTV News that he wanted it to be simple yet metaphorical, adding, "I wanted to work on the coldness of feelings in a very visual way, playing with the snow, the distance and sadness."
 He wanted to focus on Swift's look in the video so that she would come off as accessible, saying "I wanted her to perform a very natural way, to make her look very European.
 This was the main challenge to me.
 All of Taylor's world is very far away from my culture, but I saw something in her that could be very rough and heartbreaking; far from the princess glittery outfits and glam that she often goes for."
 Lemoine was allowed to take control of the whole production of the video, although it was Swift's idea to have her character leave the letter for her beloved.
-Swift's love interest in the video was played by model, Guntars Asmanis.
+Swift's love interest in the video was played by the model Guntars Asmanis.
 Lemoine commented that Asmanis was the perfect fit for Swift's love interest, saying "I wanted a boy that was fragile and beautiful.
 I didn't want to go for a hunk or a perfect cheesy boy that would have killed the sincerity of the video."
 The outdoor scenes were filmed in Binghamton, New York (including footage of the school and stadium at MacArthur Park) and neighboring Vestal, New York, while scenes with Swift were shot in an old country mansion outside of Nashville.

-The music video premiered on January 13, 2011, on CMT and Great American Country.
+The music video premiered on January 13, 2011, on Country Music Television and Great American Country.
 It begins with a young man seen walking alone in a small town to the snowy football field in a winter morning.
 The video cuts to Swift inside a house wearing a comfy sweater draped over one shoulder.
 She is brooding and singing about her lost love while wandering morosely around her house.
 She is also seen sitting in the bathtub, missing her boyfriend who she didn't treat well when they were together.
 About halfway through the video, it starts to snow inside the spacious house.
 A montage of Swift writing a letter is shown alternately with scenes of her boyfriend strolling around the town.
 It is then revealed that the whole situation is the aftermath of a break-up between Swift and her boyfriend.
 It is also shown that Swift slips the letter that she has written in his coat pocket before he leaves.
 The final scene shows her ex-boyfriend sitting in the bleachers of the snowy football field, reading her apology letter.